Rajiv Gandhi International Airport: Road

 RGIA is connected to the city of Hyderabad by NH 44, NH 765 and the Outer Ring Road.
 In October 2009, the PV Narasimha Rao Expressway was completed between Mehdipatnam and Aramghar, where it joins NH 44.
-This long flyover which is 13 km has reduced travel time between the airport and the city to 30–40 minutes and also provides three entry and exit points.
+This long flyover, which is 13 km, has reduced travel time between the airport and the city to 30–40 minutes and also provides three entry and exit points.

 The "Pushpak – Airport Liner" service of the Telangana State Road Transport Corporation provides bus transportation to different parts of the city.
 It was launched in December 2012 to replace GMR's Aero Express service.

 Metro

 Under the second phase of the Hyderabad Metro Rail project, a 31 km rail link between Raidurg and RGIA will be constructed.
 As of late 2015, feasibility studies on the phase are underway.
 In August 2019, K. T. Rama Rao said that state cabinet has approved the Hyderabad Airport Metro Express Link from Raidurg to the airport.
 The alignment to Shamshabad RGI Airport from the Raidurg metro station will be passing over Bio-diversity Junction, through Roda Mistry college lane, Khajaguda Junction.
-The 31 km-long Hyderabad Airport Metro Express link will cost around ₹ 6250 crore.
-In September 2021, GMR Group, the company operating the Rajiv Gandhi International Airport (RGIA) in Hyderabad said that it will invest ₹ 519.52 crore towards metro connectivity at the airport.
-During foundation laying ceremony on 9 December 2022, GMR Group contributed ₹625 crore, or 10 per cent of the project's cost.
+The 31 km Hyderabad Airport Metro Express link will cost around ₹62.5 billion.
+In September 2021, GMR Group, the company operating the Rajiv Gandhi International Airport (RGIA) in Hyderabad said that it will invest ₹5.2 billion towards metro connectivity at the airport.
+During the foundation laying ceremony on 9 December 2022, GMR Group contributed ₹6.25 billion, or 10 per cent of the project's cost.

 This plan was later scrapped due to the change in government.
 The route was rerouted to the new line being built in Phase-II.
 This new line would begin in Nagole and go through Chandrayangutta before coming to RGIA.

 The closest Indian Railways station is Umdanagar, which is 6 km from the airport.